 Dominika Uzar | 1 min read | Jun 24, 2021

 Major dangers and media manipulation threats in the age of disinformation

 Michal Prawdzik | 1 min read | May 24, 2021

 Manipulation, coercion, and preying on emotions – all have been a part of human existence probably since the very beginning.
 Naturally, some people are doing it better than others, and those at the other side of the equation, tend to fall victim to such schemes, and are left faced with the consequences of their often unassuming nature.

-The growing trend of state institutions of providing more electronic services to citizens, besides requiring consistent monitoring of technological development, advancing knowledge and changing the habits of citizens, also requires precise determination of measures for the protection of citizens' personal data.
+The growing trend of state institutions of providing more electronic services to citizens besides requiring consistent monitoring of technological development, advancing knowledge and changing the habits of citizens also requires precise determination of measure for the protection of citizens' personal data

 How many times have you faced the embarrassing situation of forever losing your precious data such as photos, videos, etc.?
 All of this either due to a little carelessness or maybe not even your fault?
 Are you being careful by always keeping a safe copy of your most valuable data, or are you just relying on your usual antivirus software to protect you against ransomware attacks?

 Goce Arsovski | 1 min read | Feb 18, 2021